ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 size of the datagram they can send.
 However, when proxying the datagrams, the hop-by-hop MTUs can vary.

-TODO: Describe how the path MTU can be computed, specifically propagation across HTTP proxies.

 # Session Termination